M.A. Reading Education

 Check out our Alumni Spotlight!

 The Master of Arts (M.A.) in Reading Education is nationally accredited by the National Council for Accreditation in Teacher Education in conjunction with the International Literacy Association (ILA).
 The program prepares professionals to teach literacy to all learners and serve as leaders in supporting their colleagues in the field.
-Students in the program will have the opportunity to develop both a contemporary conceptual framework and effective strategies that are appropriate for guiding literacy development in classroom and clinical environments.
+Students in the program will develop a contemporary conceptual framework and evidence-based strategies appropriate for guiding literacy development in the classroom and clinical environments.

 The course of studies provides students with an understanding of the basic principles of developmental reading instruction for grades pre-k-12.
 Students acquire advanced knowledge of the reading process.
-They engage in hands-on experiences in diagnosing and teaching learners who are having difficulty with literacy acquisition.
+They engage in hands-on experiences in diagnosing and teaching learners with literacy acquisition difficulties.
 Students learn procedures for administering reading programs in elementary, secondary, and post-secondary schools.
-In their course work and reading seminar experiences, students read and interpret current reading research and develop expertise in applying relevant findings to literacy practices in their school and classroom, and researching their own practice.
+In their coursework and reading seminar experiences, students read and interpret current reading research, develop expertise in applying relevant findings to literacy practices in their school and classroom, and research their own practice.

 We offer two specializations in the MA in Reading Education: